chuanqichen/cs224w/README.md

 ### 2: Install [pytorch](https://developer.nvidia.com/cuda-zone)

+On MAC or Linux, it's very simple:
 ```
 pip install torch==1.6.0
 ```

+On Windows, please follow this link [pytorch](https://developer.nvidia.com/cuda-zone):
 No CUDA
 To install PyTorch via pip, and do not have a CUDA-capable system or do not require CUDA, in the above selector, choose OS: Windows, Package: Pip and CUDA: None.
 Then, run the command that is presented to you.